 - BIA sensor can be a bit faulty

-Before we move on to the Samsung Galaxy Watch 4 Review, let’s have a quick look at the specifications of this smart watch.
+Before we move on to the Samsung Watch 4 Review, let’s have a quick look at the specifications of this smart watch.

-The Samsung Galaxy Watch 4 is the best Samsung smartwatch in the market.
+The Galaxy Watch 4 is the best Samsung smartwatch in the market.
 That being said, it’s not exactly the revolutionary piece of tech that Samsung users were expecting after the Watch 3.
 The first major difference you would notice in the Watch 4 is the sleeker design which gives the watch a more sharper and sophisticated look.

 The Watch 4 runs the updated Google Wear OS and the integration is quite precise and effective.
 This time around, Samsung released two versions for its latest smartwatch.
 A sporty looking version of the Galaxy Watch 4 and a Classic version that is a bit more luxurious.